-The management of each water supply scheme has a two-tier structure comprising the various watsan committees and the Water Board consisting of representatives from the watsan committees.
-Each individual community has formed a 7-member watsan committee with at least 3 of the members being women.
-The watsan committees have selected 3 members each, at least one of them being a woman, to represent them on their Water Board.
-In addition, the District Assembly, under which each Water Board operates, is represented on each Water Board through 2 elected Assembly Members.
-They are members of the Water Board but have observer status only.
+The management of the two water supply schemes has a two-tier structure comprising the various watsan committees and the Water Board, with the latter consisting of representatives from the watsan committees.
+Each individual community has formed a 7-member watsan committee with at least three of the members being women.
+The watsan committees have selected three members each, at least one of them being a woman, to represent them on the Water Board.
+In addition, the District Assembly, under which each Water Board operates, is represented on each Water Board through two elected Assembly Members.
+These members of the Water Board have observer status only.